-- After a Faculty Member, Staff Members, or Student files an Incident Report, the Dean or designee, as a neutral party, will lead a meeting between the Student and Faculty Member or Staff Members responsible for the Learning Environment to attempt to resolve the concern as soon as possible after the submission of the SRR Incident Report. - The Faculty Member or Staff Member need not lead the meeting but should be present at this initial meeting with the Student. - The Director of SRR, or their designee, will attend the meeting to help facilitate administrative response and provide clarification regarding policies and procedures. - Additional University Community Members (including, but not limited to, Dean's office staff or Campus Safety staff) may be asked to attend this meeting. - The Student may bring a Support Person to this meeting, provided that the Support Person must follow all limitations on the role of a Support Person as set forth in the Honor Code. - If the Student fails to attend the meeting, the Faculty Member or Staff Member may proceed with a request to the relevant Dean's office for an involuntary removal of the Student from the Learning Environment. - If the initial conversation does not resolve the conflict or if the Student fails to attend the meeting, the Dean or designee will issue a determination within five (5) Business Days from the scheduled time of the meeting. - During the time between the meeting and the determination, the Student is not permitted to return to the Learning Environment and the Faculty Member and Staff Member shall provide the Student with materials, assignments, and other Learning Environment information the Faculty Member and Staff Member deems essential to assist the Student with remaining current in the Learning Environment. - The Dean or designee will communicate the determination regarding whether or not the Student will be withdrawn or removed from the Learning Environment to the Student, Faculty Member, Staff Member, and applicable University Officials. - If the Dean or designee determines that withdrawing or removing the Student from the Learning Environment is necessary, the Student will be provided the opportunity to withdraw from the Learning Environment voluntarily.
-If this is a course, if the Student does not drop the course voluntarily, the Office of the Registrar will drop the student from the course.
-In either case, the Student's transcript will reflect a "W" for withdrawal if the action occurs after the course drop deadline.
+- After a Faculty Member, Staff Members, or Student files an Incident Report, the Dean or designee, as a neutral party, will lead a meeting between the Student and Faculty Member or Staff Members responsible for the Learning Environment to attempt to resolve the concern as soon as possible after the submission of the SRR Incident Report. - The Faculty Member or Staff Member need not lead the meeting but should be present at this initial meeting with the Student. - The Director of SRR, will attend the meeting to help facilitate administrative response and provide clarification regarding policies and procedures. - Additional University Community Members (including, but not limited to, Dean's office staff or Campus Safety staff) may be asked to attend this meeting. - The Student may bring a Support Person to this meeting, provided that the Support Person must follow all limitations on the role of a Support Person as set forth in the Honor Code. - If the Student fails to attend the meeting, the Faculty Member or Staff Member may proceed with a request to the relevant Dean's office for an involuntary removal of the Student from the Learning Environment. - If the initial conversation does not resolve the conflict or if the Student fails to attend the meeting, the Dean will issue a determination within five (5) Business Days from the scheduled time of the meeting. - During the time between the meeting and the determination, the Student is not permitted to return to the Learning Environment and the Faculty Member and Staff Member shall provide the Student with materials, assignments, and other Learning Environment information the Faculty Member and Staff Member deems essential to assist the Student with remaining current in the Learning